mlissner/michaeljaylissner.com/content/respecting-privacy-while-providing-hundreds-of-thousands-of-public-documents.md

 Title: Respecting privacy while providing hundreds of thousands of public documents
 Date: 2012-01-16T22:13:22
-Tags: robots.txt, privacy, practical obscurity, policy, courtlistener.com, courtlistener.com, policy, practical obscurity, privacy, robots.txt
+Tags: robots.txt, privacy, practical obscurity, policy, CourtListener
 Category: Privacy & Security

 At CourtListener, we have always taken privacy very seriously.
 We [have over 600,000][7] cases currently, most of which are available on Google and other search engines.
 But in the interest of privacy, we make two broad exceptions to what's available on search engines: